WijdanAlmutairi/WijdanAlmutairi/README.md

 ## Hi there 👋

 I’m Wijdan, a Software Engineer from Saudi Arabia specializing in iOS development and the creator of the Vat KSA App.
-I am passionate about crafting diverse innovative applications and mentoring aspiring iOS developers.
-I thoroughly enjoy exploring new languages and frameworks and continuously expanding my skills to stay at the forefront of technology.
+I am passionate about creating iOS applications and mentoring aspiring iOS developers.
+I  enjoy exploring new languages and frameworks and expanding my skills to stay up to date with the latest technologies.

 ### Published Apps
 Vat KSA [App Store](https://apps.apple.com/sa/app/vat-ksa/id6465700231).